mebmrauf/mebmrauf/README.md

 ---

-## 🧑‍💻 Profile
+## 🧑‍💻 About Me

-I am B M Rauf, a Computer Science and Engineering (CSE) student at BRAC University, Bangladesh, with a strong passion for Cybersecurity and Machine Learning.
+A Computer Science and Engineering (CSE) student at BRAC University, Bangladesh, with a strong passion for Cybersecurity and Machine Learning.
 I am currently delving deeper into these fields and plan to conduct my undergraduate thesis on ”Machine Learning for Cybersecurity.”
 Beyond these interests, I am also open to exploring various tech domains, including Quantum Computing, Web Development, and more.
 My curiosity drives me to continuously learn and contribute across diverse areas of technology.

 ---